johnchourajr/buen-font-installer/README.md

 **Menu Bar Access**
 Lives quietly in your menu bar - click to open, right-click for quick actions.

+**Automatic Updates**
+Get notified when new versions are available.
+Download and install updates with one click - no need to manually check.

 **Customizable**
 Choose where fonts get installed, toggle menu bar and dock visibility, and see what fonts were processed with clear status messages.

+**Code Signed & Notarized**
+Fully signed and notarized with Apple for security and trust.

 ## File Types Supported